Amyris/simulib/README.md

 ### Installation

-Simulib is not yet available on PyPI.
-For now, you can install it directly from the repository:
+Simulib is available on PyPI.
+Nevertheless, you can install it directly from the repository:

 1. Clone the repository: